Wanted Dead or a Wild by Hacksaw Gaming — Full Review

 | Hit Frequency | 19.4% |

-The 3.62% house edge means Wanted Dead or a Wild keeps $3.62 of every $100 wagered across millions of spins.
+The key numbers and statistics for Wanted Dead or a Wild start with the 3.62% house edge — meaning Wanted Dead or a Wild keeps $3.62 of every $100 wagered across millions of spins.
 This is a mathematical certainty built into the certified paytable — no strategy, timing, or bet pattern changes it.
 For context, the industry average for video slots is approximately 3-5% house edge, placing Wanted Dead or a Wild in the competitive range at 96.38% RTP.

 The 3.62% house edge in Wanted Dead or a Wild is slightly higher than Gates of Olympus (3.50%) or Sweet Bonanza (3.51%), but the three-tier buy system provides something no Pragmatic Play slot offers: risk selection within a single game.
 The Great Train Robbery at 80x is accessible session play; Dead Man's Hand at 400x is for high-risk sessions.
 This granularity makes bankroll management more flexible than a flat 100x buy.